 As the world's largest producer of postage meters, Pitney Bowes puts it stamp on managing mail.
-The company, nearly a century old, makes other mailing equipment and provides shipping and weighing systems.
-It offers online postage services, and financing for office equipment purchases.
+The company, nearly a century old, makes other mailing equipment and provides shipping and weighing systems and it offers online postage services, and financing for office equipment purchases.
 PB also develops software to create mailers and manage shipping, transportation, and logistics for government agencies and corporations.
 The company exited the document management services business in 2013 with the sale of Pitney Bowes Management Services.
 The company gets the majority of its revenue from small and medium-sized businesses (SMB).
 The company counts 1.5 million customers in 100 countries, but as mail volumes fall, so have PB's sales.

-Enterprise Business Solutions includes Production Mail (the sale, support, and other professional services of the company's high-speed, production mail systems, sorting and production print equipment); and Presort Services.
-The company's smallest business segment, Digital Commerce Solutions, accounts for 15% of total revenue earned from the sale and support services of non-equipment-based mailing, customer engagement, geocoding and location intelligence software.
+Enterprise Business Solutions, 24% of sales, includes Production Mail (the sale, support, and other professional services of the company's high-speed, production mail systems, sorting and production print equipment) and Presort Services.
+The company's smallest business segment, Digital Commerce Solutions, 22% of revenue, offers Software-as-a-Service-based and on-demand applications for mailing, customer engagement, geocoding and location intelligence software.

 Sales and Marketing

 Amid declining mail volumes at home and abroad, Pitney Bowes is working to stabilize its legacy mailing business and grow its digital commerce solutions unit.
 Pitney Bowes expects that its product mix will shift, and that a greater percentage of revenue will come from sales to the enterprise market.
 To that end, it's emphasizing more management products and services that help large companies handle both physical and digital communications.
 It's also cutting costs, selling noncore businesses to generate cash, and paying down debt (it erased $100 million of debt in 2014).
 Other initiatives include updating its sales practices, particularly for small and midsize customers.

 The company's ailing postage meter business got a boost recently when postal agencies in North America announced discounts for postage meter users, a perk that's anticipated to enhance the value proposition of meter usage.